-MyMask Movement is a nonprofit social enterprise with official 501(c)(3) status built by volunteers dedicated to addressing the shortage of face masks by creating a virtual supply chain powered by 3D scanning, generative design, and digital manufacturing.
+MyMask Movement is social enterprise with a 501(c)(3) foundation built by volunteers dedicated to addressing the shortage of face masks by creating a virtual supply chain powered by 3D scanning, generative design, and digital manufacturing.
 Our mission is to save as many lives, as quickly as possible, by protecting front line workers.
-Founded in March 2020, our international group of volunteers has backgrounds ranging across 3D modeling to computer vision and graphics, generative design, medicine, computational fluid dynamic modeling, and more.
+Founded in March 2020, our international group of volunteers has backgrounds ranging across 3D modeling, computer vision, engineering, medicine, computational fluid dynamic modeling, and more.

 Does MyMask Movement make masks?

 We are collaborating with numerous global generative design and additive manufacturing experts to produce masks using the personalized facial scans created by our iPhone app.
 Currently, we are in the process of providing masks to priority healthcare workers who are in the highest risk of exposure to COVID-19.

 What does MyMask Movement do?

 We have developed a free iPhone app that utilizes Apple's Face ID depth sensing technology, found in iPhone X and later models.
 The app will create a facial scan that can be sent to 3D printers to create a personalized, custom-fit face mask.

 Where are these masks produced?

 We have developed a robust supply chain with 3D printing manufacturers scattered throughout the United States in order to bring our proprietary technology to market.
 The manufacturers we currently collaborate with include AVID PD, Fathom, Forecast 3D, Forerunner, and Qualified3D.
 These 3D printing operations are located in the Bay Area, San Diego, Colorado, and Michigan, respectively.
 MyMask Movement’s long-term goal is to

 expand localized printing capabilities to every major region within the US healthcare space.